nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ## Design

-:bulb: **Tip:** The `.puml` files used to create diagrams in this document can be found in the [diagrams](https://github.com/se-edu/addressbook-level3/tree/master/docs/diagrams/) folder.
+> :bulb: **Tip:** The `.puml` files used to create diagrams in this document
+> can be found in the [diagrams](https://github.com/se-edu/addressbook-level3/tree/master/docs/diagrams/) folder.

 ### Architecture
 (Some architecture diagram)
+The Architecture diagram above explains the high-level design of the Typists app.
+Given below is a quick overview of main components and how they interact with each other.

+**Main Components of the architecture**
+The `Main` class is the entry point of Typist.
+It is responsible for parsing and running various user's command.

+The other core components of Typist:
+* `ui`: The Ui of the app.
+* `command`: Consists of `CommandFactory` which parses user inputs, and various `command` objects.
+* `common`: A collection of classes used by multiple other components.
+* ``

 ## Implementation